stevenblair/rapid61850/README.md

     - could create a virtual Ethernet bus where all generated packets are broadcast to all IEDs/AccessPoints

  - platform-specific optimisation of the generic byte copy functions

- - add a callback function which can be executed after a dataset is successfully decoded, to allow the LN to deal with the new data.
-The user would need to specify the callback function contents.